Anders Square: History

-In 1945, the remaining gravestones were removed, without conducting exhumations, and the area was turned into a garden square.
-It became known as the Ledóchowski Street Square (Plac przy Ledóchowskiego), which in turn was named after Mieczysław Halka-Ledóchowski, a 19th-century Catholic cleric who was an archbishop of Gdniezno and Poznań, and the primate of Poland.
-On 20 December 1949, it was renamed to the 22th of July Square (Plac 22 Lipca), after the National Day of the Rebirth of Poland, an annual state holiday held on that day.
-It was renamed to its current name on 27 May 1991, after Władysław Anders, a 20th-century military officer and general in the Polish Armed Forces and the commander of the Anders' Army.
+Following the end of the Second World War, the Church of the Holiest Heart of Our Lord became the first church to be reopened in the city, being adopted into a Roman Catholic civilian parish church.
+The remaining gravestones were removed from the cemetery in 1945, without conducting exhumations, and the area was redeveloped into a garden square.
+It became known as the Ledóchowski Street Square (Plac przy Ledóchowskiego), which in turn was named after Mieczysław Halka-Ledóchowski, a 19th-century Catholic cleric served as the archbishop of Gdniezno and Poznań, and the primate of Poland.
+On 20 December 1949, it was renamed to the 22nd of July Square (Plac 22 Lipca), after the National Day of the Rebirth of Poland, an annual state holiday held annually on said date.
+It was renamed to its current name on 27 May 1991, in honour of Władysław Anders, a 20th-century military officer and general in the Polish Armed Forces and the commander of the Anders's Army.

-In October 1972, at Anders Square was placed a sculpture by Leonia Chmielnik, titled Children.
+In October 1972, a sculpture by Leonia Chmielnik, titled The Children, was placed at the square.
+Made from the artificial stone, it takes form of two statues of children, a boy and a girl, standing against each other's backs.

-On 19 May 2012, there was unveiled a bench monument with statue of Jan Czekanowski, an anthropologist, statistician, ethnographer, traveller, and linguist, who was one of the first persons to use quantitative methods in linguistics.
+On 19 May 2012, a bench monument, was unveiled at the garden square.
+It features a brass statue of Jan Czekanowski, an anthropologist, statistician, ethnographer, traveller, and linguist, who was one of the first persons to use quantitative methods in linguistics.
 It was designed by Yossouf Toure "Derme", and made in his workshop in Ouagadougou, Burkina Faso.